Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Conclusions

-Examination of the TCNN's sensitivity to different hyperparameters, sampling methods, and input channels showed that the model's capability to downscale TC intensity and structure depends strongly on the nature of the input data.
+Examination of the TCNN's sensitivity to different hyperparameters showed that the model's capability to retrieve TC intensity and RMW depends strongly on the nature of the input data.
 For the 0.5$^\circ$ resolution, the kernel size is more important when compared to the number of convolutional layers or input channels.
 This result suggests a way to process the input data as well as choosing proper hyperparameters for tuning DL models for each climate reanalysis dataset.
 Specifically, we need to ensure that the kernel size can preserve critical input information without overly smoothing it, while also avoid excessive focus on small details that may represent noise and potentially degrade the model's performance.

-Among different sensitivity analyses, how to sample data for training and validating DL models plays a unique role in the overall downscaling of TC intensity and structure.
-This is because random sampling methods can introduce artificial correlations into the test dataset, leading to overfitting in the model.
-With the common method of dividing data randomly into training, validation, and test sets, the TCCN model will be strongly overfit, resulting in much smaller RMSE/MAE.
-For a sampling method that splits data into different years, the downscaling is significantly degraded with RMSE as high as 9 m s$^{-1}$ for VMAX and 16 hPa for PMIN, albeit such performance is still notably better than computing TC intensity/structure directly from model grid points, regardless of the model architectures and/or parameter settings.

-In addition to sensitivity to hyperparameters and sampling strategies, the performance of the TCNN model also depends on input channels and seasonal variations.
-Among the various groups of input variables, the low-tropospheric moisture channels appear to be the most critical for downscaling TC intensity and size, as their removal results in the largest increase in RMSE and MAE.
-In contrast, horizontal winds have a relatively smaller impact on TC intensity estimation.
+In addition to sensitivity to model hyperparameters, the performance of the TCNN model also depends on input channels, ocean basins, and seasonal variations.
+Among the various groups of input channels, the low-tropospheric moisture variables appear to be the most critical for retrieving TC intensity and size, as their removal results in the largest increase in RMSE and MAE.
+In contrast, horizontal winds have a relatively unclear impact on TC intensity estimation, especially during the early stage of TC development.
 Regarding seasonal dependence, the model's performance tends to be more reliable during the peak season as compared to the early or late TC seasons.
-The worse performance during the early or peak season is due mostly to weaker intensity and fewer TCs during the off-peak season, making it more challenging for the model to achieve the same retrieval accuracy as it does during the peak season.
+The worse performance during the early development or peak season is due mostly to weaker intensity and fewer TCs during the off-peak season, making it more challenging for the model to achieve the same retrieval accuracy as it does during the peak season.